6 Days Marangu Route Mount Kilimanjaro

 Today serves as an acclimatization day.
 This should not be underestimated and greatly improves your chance of success in reaching the summit.
 After a relaxing breakfast, a 4 hour trek follows to the Zebra Rocks (4020m).
 The distinctive black and white stripes give the rock formation its name.When you return back to the Horombo Hut, you’ll be served with a warm lunch.
 After having your lunch, you can relax for the day and get prepared for the upcoming day hike.

 - Approx. time taken: 4 hours

 - Meals: BLD

 Day 5: Horombo Hut (3700m) to Kibo Hut (4700m)

 Today’s stage is long and tough.
 The well-built trail passes the “Last Water point” which is followed by the so-called “saddle”.
-This nearly vegetation less plateau joins the main summit Kibo with Mawenzi.
-Today’s destination is the Kibo Hut that is usually reached in about 5 – 6 hours.
-Here, you will enjoy an early evening meal followed by an early night, as the night will be short.
+This plateau is mostly vegetation-less and joins the summit of Kibo with Mawenzi.
+You’ll get to reach today’s destination which is Kibo Hut after trekking for 5 to 6 hours.
+After reaching the hut, you’ll enjoy an early evening meal as the night happens early and is short.